cantaloupe-project/cantaloupe/README.md

 ## ImageMagickProcessor

-ImageMagickProcessor uses [im4java](http://im4java.sourceforge.net), which forks out to the ImageMagick `convert` and `identify` commands.
-These must be in the PATH in order to be found.
+ImageMagickProcessor uses [im4java](http://im4java.sourceforge.net), which forks out to the ImageMagick `convert` and `identify` shell commands.
+These must be in the PATH.

+ImageMagick produces high quality output and supports all of the IIIF transforms and all IIIF output formats except WebP.

-ImageMagick is not known for being particularly fast or efficient, but it produces high quality output.
+ImageMagick is not known for being particularly fast or efficient.
 Performance degrades and memory usage increases as image size increases.
-Fast storage and large amounts of RAM help.
+Large amounts of RAM and fast storage help.

-ImageMagickProcessor supports all of the IIIF image transforms, and all formats except WebP.

 # Resolvers